DavidAce/DMRG/README.md

 ### Minimum Requirements
 The following software is required to build the project:
- - C++ compiler with support for c++17 standard and libstdc++ standard library implementation.
+ - C++ compiler with support for c++17 standard and libstdc++ standard library implementation  (version >= 7).
 Tested with both
-    - GNU GCC version >= 7
+    - GNU GCC version >= 7 (comes with libstdc++ already)
-    - Clang version >= 5.0
+    - Clang version >= 5.0. (you need to manually install libstdc++ version >= 7, for instance from `ppa:ubuntu-toolchain-r/test`)
  - Fortran compiler.
 Tested with GNU GFORTRAN version >= 4.
 This is only needed to install libraries from source, see below.
  - CMake version >= 3.8.
 If you compile CMake from source, remember to enable `curl` (`./bootstrap --system-curl`).

+Ubuntu 17 or higher will have the versions required in the default repositories.
+For older distributions, use the ppa `ubuntu-toolchain-r/test` to get newer versions.

-The AppleClang compiler is not supported.
+Mac OSX users are advised to use GNU GCC from homebrew.
+The AppleClang compiler is *not* supported.

 ### Optional Requirements
  You can chose to **either**